GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

 a.
 Notice that based on the following passages, it appears that nothing really changed after Jesus incarnated on earth.

-(1) The reason “the Jews were seeking all the more to kill [Jesus was] . . . because . . . he was even calling God his own Father, making himself equal with God” (Jn.
+(1) The reason “the Jews were seeking all the more to kill [Jesus was] …because …he was even calling God his own Father, making himself equal with God” (Jn.
 5:18).

 (2) Jesus himself says, “I and the Father are one” (Jn.
 10:30).
 (3) The apostle Paul agrees, saying, “For in [Jesus] the whole fullness of deity dwells bodily . . .”
 (Col. 2:9).